 Even when potential virtual assistants seem like an excellent fit on paper and after the meeting, it's always good practice to always run a background check.
 As a business owner, you have probably heard this mantra: “Hire slow and fire fast.”
 By taking the time to run a background check, you eliminate potential doubts about the quality and history of your potential property management virtual assistant.
 You also save yourself from a potentially disastrous virtual team member who could cause costly problems for your business or clients.

 Any real estate virtual team member who will have access to sensitive data, like banking information or social security numbers, shouldn't become your virtual assistant without a criminal background check.

-Based on the personality profile, interview, property management experience, and background check results determine which candidate is the ideal fit and make an offer!
+Based on the personality profile, initial conversations, property management experience, and background check results, determine which candidate is the ideal fit and make an offer!
 Determine the start date and the hourly rate, then send an offer letter.
 Once accepted, inform other candidates that you have decided on another VA and close the job listing.

 VPM Solutions Make These Steps Easy!

 Ready to get started?
-Virtual PM Solutions makes it easy to tackle these steps for hiring a virtual assistant for a property management virtual role.
-From listing your job to reviewing profiles, interviewing candidates, negotiating rates, and making an offer, our platform is a one-stop-shop for property managers looking for skilled independent contractors to grow their teams.
+Virtual PM Solutions makes it easy to tackle these steps for finding a virtual assistant for a property management virtual role.
+From listing your job to reviewing profiles, talking with candidates, negotiating rates, and making an offer, our platform is a one-stop shop for property managers looking for skilled independent contractors to grow their teams.
 Get started today by setting up your free company profile!